qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 }
 ```

+*To learn more about indexes, read the [**Indexing documentation**](/documentation/concepts/indexing/).*

+## Geo Index on_disk Support

-**Geo Index:** Gor large-scale geographic datasets where storing all indexes in memory is impractical, geo indexing in Qdrant allows efficient filtering of points based on geographic coordinates.
+For [**large-scale geographic datasets**](/documentation/concepts/payload/#geo) where storing all indexes in memory is impractical, **geo indexing** allows efficient filtering of points based on geographic coordinates.

-With on-disk geo indexing, the index is written to disk instead of residing in memory, making it possible to handle large datasets without exhausting system memory.
+With `on_disk` geo indexing, the index is written to disk instead of residing in memory, making it possible to handle large datasets without exhausting system memory.

-This can be crucial when dealing with millions of geo points that don’t require real-time access.
+> This can be crucial when dealing with millions of geo points that don’t require real-time access.

+### Configuration

-To enable an on-disk geo index, you modify the index schema for the geographic field by setting the "on_disk": true flag.
-Here’s an example configuration:
+To enable this feature, modify the index schema for the geographic field by setting the `on_disk: true` flag.

 ```http
 PUT /collections/{collection_name}/index